It is progressive wear of the muscular tissues.

 This supportive care is best provided by multidisciplinary teams of healthcare professionals who work with the person and their caregivers to keep them as mobile and comfortable as possible.

-Riluzole has been found to modestly prolong survival by approximately 2-3 months.
-It may have a greater survival benefit for those with a bulbar onset.
+Riluzole has been found to prolong survival by approximately 2-3 months modestly.
+It may have a more significant survival benefit for those with a bulbar onset.

 It is approved by the United States Food and Drug Administration and recommended by the National Institute for Excellence in Health and Care in England and Wales.

-Riluzole does not reverse damage already done to motor neurons, but it does affect neurons by reducing their activity by blocking the entry of Na + into neurons, thus blocking the release of chemicals that cause motor neurons to act.
+Riluzole does not reverse the damage already done to motor neurons.
+Still, it does affect neurons by reducing their activity by blocking the entry of Na + into neurons, thus blocking the release of chemicals that cause motor neurons to act.

 The higher the concentration, the better the drug will protect neurons from debris.
 The recommended dose of riluzole is 50 mg twice a day for people with known amyotrophic lateral sclerosis for more than five years.

-A number of side effects are caused by the drug, including feeling weak in the muscles, but this is normal due to the role of the drug.
+Several side effects are caused by the drug, including feeling weak in the muscles, but this is normal due to the role of the medicine.

-Studies have shown that people taking the drug are unlikely to stop responding to it or to develop symptoms that may cause neuron activity to increase again, making it an effective drug for prolonging survival.
+Studies have shown that people taking the drug are unlikely to stop responding to it or develop symptoms that may cause neuron activity to increase again, making it an effective cure for prolonging survival.

-In 2015, edaravone was approved in Japan for the treatment of amyotrophic lateral sclerosis after studying how and if it works in 137 people with amyotrophic lateral sclerosis and has obtained orphan drug status in the European Union and the United States.
+In 2015, edaravone was approved in Japan to treat amyotrophic lateral sclerosis after studying how and if it works in 137 people with amyotrophic lateral sclerosis and has obtained orphan drug status in the European Union and the United States.

-Baclofen and diazepam are often prescribed to control spasticity caused by ALS, and trihexyphenidyl, amitriptyline, or more commonly glycopyrrolate may be prescribed when people with ALS begin to have trouble swallowing their saliva.
+Baclofen and diazepam are often prescribed to control spasticity caused by ALS.
+Trihexyphenidyl, amitriptyline, or more commonly glycopyrrolate may be prescribed when people with ALS begin to have trouble swallowing their saliva.

-There is no evidence that the medications are effective in reducing muscle cramps experienced by people with ALS.
+There is no evidence that the medications effectively reduce muscle cramps experienced by people with ALS.

-Respiratory failure is the most common cause of death in people with ALS and is the most prominent symptom, second to destruction of motor neurons and weakening of the muscle.
+Respiratory failure is the most common cause of death in people with ALS and is the most prominent symptom, second to the destruction of motor neurons and the weakening of the muscle.

-When the muscles that help you breathe weaken, various symptoms begin to appear, such as shortness of breath with physical activity or speaking, fatigue, morning headaches, poor concentration, and depression .
+When the muscles that help you breathe weaken, symptoms appear, such as shortness of breath with physical activity or speaking, fatigue, morning headaches, poor concentration, and depression.